billz-app/billz/README.md

 * Deploying a LLM model to categorize the products
 * Wider range of categorization
 * Increasing the accuracy of the OCR - Application
-* Option for user to add their own categories
+* Option for users to add their own categories
 * Integrating UPI apps for ease of access

 🤝 Contributing